Pasadena Workers’ Compensation Lawyer

 Best Encino Workers’ Compensation Lawyer

-Even the most careful individuals in Pasadena, CA can get injured due to a workplace accident.
+Even the most careful individuals in Pasadena, CA, can get injured due to a workplace accident.
 A machine you are working with may malfunction and injure you, a coworker or supervisor may make a mistake that causes injuries, or you could simply slip and fall.
-Following a workplace injury, no matter the circumstances, you should have support to help you get the compensation you deserve to assist in your recovery.
+After a workplace injury, no matter the circumstances, you need a Pasadena workers’ compensation lawyer to seek the compensation you deserve to assist in your recovery.

 The accomplished workers’ compensation attorneys at Barry Law Group are here to help.
-With over three decades of combined experience, we are ready to fight alongside you for your rights.
-The workers’ compensation filing process can be difficult and time-consuming, but we will ensure you have the resources, support, and guidance you need to complete the process,
+With over seven decades of combined litigation experience, we can advocate for your rights.
+The workers’ compensation filing process can be difficult and time-consuming, but we can oversee the process so that you have the resources, support, and guidance you need to file your workers’ compensation case.

-Workers’ compensation is an insurance policy intended to cover the costs of medical care, lost wages, and other expenses that are the result of a workplace injury.
+Workers’ compensation is an insurance policy intended to cover the costs of medical care, lost wages, and other expenses that result from a workplace injury.
 Employers of all sizes and industries are required to maintain a safe, clean, and healthy work environment for their staff.
 Part of that requirement is to have an injury and illness prevention plan (IIPP) for their facilities and workers.

-You may find yourself in need of a workers’ compensation claim for many different reasons.
-If you are injured or fall ill as a direct result of your work, then you may be able to receive workers’ compensation benefits in California.
-Your illness or injury will fall into one of two primary categories:
+You may find yourself in need of a workers’ compensation claim for many reasons.
+If you are injured or fall ill as a direct result of your work, then you may be eligible for workers’ compensation benefits in California.
+A workplace illness or injury will fall into one of two primary categories, which are:

 • Single event.
 These types of workplace injuries or illnesses are most familiar.
 Circumstances like a machine malfunction or a fall that cause injuries would be classified as a single event.
 Many of these instances require you to take time away from work in the immediate aftermath, so it is important to file your workers’ compensation claim as soon as possible to receive your benefits.